by Jack Gillespie

 Much like the first album of their first trilogy, "iridescence" sounds like a solid blueprint that will polished with the following albums.
 The blemishes are visible, but the bigger picture is so wonderful that those blemishes are (mostly) excused because the possibility for improvement is pretty much guaranteed.
 How could a group that shows as much talent as Brockhampton not have the ability to improve?
 But as it is, without thinking of the follow-ups, "iridescence" still captures the magic of the original "Saturation" trilogy and stands as one of 2018’s most inventive hip hop records in a year that has brought us a lot of amazing hip hop.

-Jack is a Journalism Major and a Sociology Minor who has been writing about media for over four years.
+Jack is a Journalism major and Sociology minor who has been writing about media for over four years.
 He used to be a pop music nerd, then an indie music nerd, and now both.
-If you’ve heard of something queer, pretentious or artsy, he probably has something to say about it.
+If you’ve heard of something queer, pretentious, or artsy, he probably has something to say about it.